Community / Feral Cat Services

 Fort Worth Free Community and Feral Cat Fix, Vaccination, Microchip

 Available to Fort Worth Residents these ZIP codes: 76103, 76104, 76105, 76106, 76107, 76108, 76110, 76111, 76112, 76114, 76115, 76116, 76119, 76133 and 76140.
-Clinics have a max capacity of 6 per day, 2 cats per trapper per day.
-First-come First-Served.
+First-come first-served.
 No appointments are taken.

 City of Fort Worth Residents in qualifying zip codes may have community cats spayed or neutered at no cost to them.
 Microchip, Rabies vaccination, and *ear tip are included with surgery.